 Why is this?

-Firstly, we pay more into our pensions than many other people.
-Contributions start at 7.2% and go up to 11.9%, which means a fair chunk of a teacher’s salary goes towards their retirement plans.
-In the new auto-enrollment pension scheme, the minimum contribution level for employees is currently 1%, rising to 3% in 2018, and 5% in 2019.
+Firstly, we pay more into our pensions than many others.
+Contributions are between 7.2% and 11.9%, meaning a fair chunk of a teacher's salary goes towards their retirement plans.
+In the new auto-enrollment pension scheme, the minimum contribution level for employees is currently 3%, rising to 5% shortly.
 Obviously, we will see the benefit of paying more into our pensions when we retire, but it is still a factor in why many of us are struggling to live on our current salaries.

 Teachers are needed in every area of the UK, even in the areas where house prices are extortionate.
 Some teachers have no option but to live in these areas and are struggling to pay huge mortgages or massive rental payments each month.